scottr131/docs/incus-on-slackware/incus-cluster-on-slackware.md

 The build/deploy node has two network interfaces.
 The internal ethernet interface (eth0) is connected to my local LAN and has DHCP enabled.
 The second ethernet interface (eth1) is a USB ethernet adapter and will connect to cluster network.
 The cluster nodes will be connected to the cluster network with their eth0 interface.

+> [!TIP]
+> Check `/etc/udev/rules.d/70-persistent-net.rules` on Slackware
+> to see which physical interface is associated with each interface name.

 > [!NOTE]
 > The network connections on the build/deploy node
 > and the compute nodes are “opposite.”
 That is,